RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .output}

-we can now see that the quality of each of the `N`s is 0 and the quality of the only
+we can now see that the quality of each of the Ns is 0 and the quality of the only
 nucleotide call (`C`) is also very poor (`#` = a quality score of 2).
 This is indeed a very
 bad read.